superflows-dev/react-ui-components-superflows/README.md

 ### ButtonCancel

-Button component, which cancels the existing operation
+Button component, which is designed as a button to cancel any activity

 ```jsx